georgiamoon/meredithsomers/index.md

 ## Meredith Somers -- Journalist

-You can read some of my [articles](writing.md) to see how amazing of a writer I am.
+I've got a decade of experience as a general assignment and investigative reporter.
+I've covered local, state and federal governments, environmental affairs, education, and all manner of enterprise stories.
+You can read some of my [favorite](writing.md) pieces to get an idea of what kind of writer I am.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.